aws-samples/aws-refactoring-to-serverless/CONTRIBUTING.md

 ## Implementing code for existing pattern

 * Each contributor should implement and document one refactoring from the [Pattern Catalog](README.md#Refactoring-Patterns).
-* The implementation of the 'before' and 'after' examples can be in Python or Typescript
+* The implementation of the 'before' and 'after' examples can be in Typescript
 * The 'after' example should use CDK
-* The documentation is in markdown
+* The README should show how to run the project, and how behavior 'before' and 'after' is identical.
-* We aim to build running examples that include a test rig to show that the behavior before and after is identical.
+* From security, you must run your project through [cdk-nag](https://github.com/cdklabs/cdk-nag) and address critical findings.

 ## Reporting Bugs